amojena/Interactive-Lab-Hub/Final Project/README.md

  #### Pi
 Once the start command is received from the server, the first thing the pi does is load the items that must be shown on the mirror.
-To do this, the pi uses the [Item](/Final%20Project/Item.py) class that reads an intenvtory .txt file.
+To do this, the pi uses the [Item]
+/Item.py) class that reads an intenvtory .txt file.
 This file is structed such that every line is formatted as shown below
 ```
 ProductID,ItemName,Stock,DaysSinceLastSale
 ```